 Ambushing the Void

-James McAdams grew up near Philly and currently resides in St. Petersburg, FL, where he teaches English at the University of South Florida, Ringling College of Art+Design, and Keep St. Pete Lit.
-He has worked as a telemarketer, social worker, web designer, veterinary tech, medical transcriptionist, and chess tutor.
-He has a G.E.D. from the state of Pennsylvania and a Ph.D. from Lehigh University.
+James McAdams grew up in the suburbs of Phila-delphia and currently resides in St. Peters-burg, FL, where he teaches English at the University of South Florida, Ringling College of Art+Design, and Keep St. Pete Lit.
+He holds a Ph.D. in English from Lehigh University.
 His stories, poems, and essays have appeared in over forty venues, including Amazon/Day One, Bending Genres, Superstition Review, and B.O.A.T.T.
 Press.
 He is Flash Fiction editor of Barren Magazine and is working on a novel-in-flash about the opioid epidemic.
-Ambushing the Void, forthcoming from Frayed Edge Press, is his first book.
-Ominem unius libri timeo.